-The Council's treasury management advisors are Link Asset Services (LAS).
-LAS was awarded a 2 year contract, with the option to extend for up to 2 further years, following a formal procurement exercise during 2019/20.
+The Council's treasury management advisor is Link Asset Services (LAS).
+LAS was awarded a 2 year contract following a formal joint procurement exercise with other LGSS authorities during 2016-17.
+The Council has entered into a 6 month extention with LAS until April 2019 and will carry out its own market procurement exercise ahead of this.